jpdias/jpdias.github.io/_posts/2026-07-11-world-of-blinkenlights.md

   </div>
 </div>

-The second source is that scene in *WarGames*, which is, in practice, the pop-culture version of the same idea.
-A world map behind the [WOPR](https://en.wikipedia.org/wiki/WarGames) console that lights up red wherever a Soviet warhead is about to land; that map is more or less a glorified [blinkenlights](https://en.wikipedia.org/wiki/Blinkenlights) panel, painted with the political geography of the cold war so the audience knows what they are rooting for.
+The second why is that scene in *WarGames*, which is, in practice, the pop-culture version of the same idea.
+A world map behind the [WOPR](https://en.wikipedia.org/wiki/WarGames) console lights up red wherever a Soviet warhead is about to land; that map is more or less a glorified blinkenlights panel, painted with the political geography of the cold war so the audience knows what they are rooting for.
 Replace "warhead" with "HTTP error from a Cloudflare edge," and you have, more or less, the same visual: a panel, a map, lights that flash when something is happening somewhere in the world.
-That is what I am after as a piece of decoration for my home work office.

 ## Building the Map